chauhanshilpa/FabShop/README.md

 # FabShop

 FabShop is a frontend e-commerce platform developed using [React with Typescript](https://react.dev/learn/typescript) and [Material UI](https://mui.com/material-ui/getting-started/).
-It has a variety of products in the Men, Women and Kids category.
+It has a variety of products in the Men, Women and Kids category and a seller part to launch the new products.

 ![Fabshop-home-page](https://github.com/chauhanshilpa/FabShop/assets/101130846/90e34d08-eda0-4bee-8c17-ce468ec49339)